pplab/openmpi-inc/README.md

 ## NOTE

-The program is developped by Dr. CAI Wenjie and LI Jiaqun, and supervised by Dr. SHEN Yu.
+The program is developped by Dr. CAI Wenjie and LI Jiaqun, supervised by Prof. LI Jing and Dr. SHEN Yu.